Crowdfundamentals- Equity Crowdfunding

 For you to know what type is right for your company, you must ask yourself what your goal is.
 Equity crowdfunding is generally used when a start-up or young company is trying to fund the launch or growth of the company, whereas the other forms focus more on funding a specific project.

 Popularity has brought an uptick in equity crowdfunding platforms over the past years.
 While each has its own uniqueness, their main purpose is to connect young companies with potential investors.
 Below is a list of 5 popular platforms:

 Since the passing of the JOBS act we have seen positive gains on both ends.
 Young companies have had much more success in securing needed capital.
 Investor’s who previously didn’t have any investment opportunities, now have a chance to own a piece of something.

 So, you’ve realized equity crowdfunding is right for your company and you’ve selected your platform.
 The tricky part comes next.
 How do you create an engaging campaign to attract investors and keep them coming back for additional rounds of investment?
-Stay tuned as we dive into what goes into an effective crowdfunding campaign.
+Stay tuned as we dive into what goes into an effective equity crowdfunding campaign.